ToriiX/miniprojects/README.md

 <br>

-### Which places had the most rocket alarms going off?
+### Which places had the most rocket alarms going off and how many times did the inhabitants have to run to the shelters?

 <br>